hwallann/kubernetes-test_space/README.md

 Prometheus is a monitoring service which Kubernetes can integrate with.
 When using helm, one can install a full-house prometheus-kubernetes package with a single command.
 > helm install stable/prometheus-operator --name prometheus-operator --namespace monitoring

+__NOTE!: The prometheus operator does not work with some helm releases (ex. helm-1.12.0), try another release if CRD errors occur during the _helm install ..._ phase.

 The services it uses are:
 - Prometheus
   - Setup Dashboard: kubectl port-forward -n monitoring prometheus-prometheus-operator-prometheus-0 9090